jdprichards/JDPRi/README.md

 - 🔭 I’m currently working on a Physics and Collision Detection Engine for my 3rd year project.

 - 🌱 I know C++, C#, Python.
-As well as using HLSL shaders and Unreal Engine
+As well as using HLSL shaders and UE4 however I'm learning UE5 this year